pytrip/pytrip/README.rst

 --------------

 PyTRiP is a python package for working with TRiP and VIRTUOS/VOXELPLAN files.
-It is mainly supposed for batch processing, but an experimental GUI is also included.
+It is mainly supposed for batch processing, but an experimental GUI is also included (see pytrip/pytripgui repo).

 HOW TO DO STUFF